slutsaint/fent-tracker/README.md

 ## Test Schedule

-The system follows a standard testing frequency to build exam stamina:
+The tracker follows a high testing frequency that i made for myself which is as follows-
 | Format | Frequency | Max Score |
 | :--- | :--- | :--- |
 | **JEE Mains** | 3 per month | 300 Marks |